izik-adio/TaskNex/README.md

 ## Note

-WebDoer is still in active development, and not all features have been implemented.
+TaskNex is still in active development, and not all features have been implemented.
 Stay tuned for updates!

 ---